samsungsamiio/samsungsami.io/source/sami/sami-documentation/authentication.md

 ### Refresh a token

-If an application obtains an access token using the [Authorization Code method](#authorization-code-method), it can refresh the token after the token expires.
+If an application obtains an access token using the [Authorization Code method](#authorization-code-method) or the [Implicit Method](#implicit-method), it can refresh the token after the token expires.

+#### Authorization Code method

 The application makes a POST call at the server side using a previously issued `refresh_token`.
-Among the request parameters below, `client_id` and `client_secret` should be included in an HTTP Authorization header, and the remaining parameters should be passed in the POST body.
+Among the request parameters below, `client_id and` `client_secret` should be included in an HTTP Authorization header, and the remaining parameters should be passed in the POST body.
 Consult [Sending client ID and client secret](#sending-clientid-and-clientsecret) for details on how to include them in an HTTP POST request.

 **Request parameters**

 |Parameter |Description
 |---------|----------
+|`client_id`{:.param}      |Your application ID.
+|`client_secret`{:.param}  |Your application secret.
 |`grant_type`{:.param} |Must be set to value `refresh_token`.
 |`refresh_token`{:.param} |The refresh token issued to the client.